 As part of its 2022 Good Farm Animal Welfare Awards Compassion was delighted to recognise two companies that are showing leadership in their respective fields.

-MOWI received a Special Recognition Award this year for becoming the first producer to make global welfare commitments on the rearing and slaughter of Atlantic salmon.
+MOWI received a Special Recognition Award this year for becoming the first producer to make global commitments on the humane slaughter of Atlantic salmon.

 As the world’s largest producer of Atlantic salmon (~465,000 metric tons of salmon (gwt) per annum), this commitment is set to benefit ~122 million salmon per annum, across sites in Norway, Scotland, Ireland, Faroe Islands, Canada and Chile, and provides an excellent example for others to follow.

 In accordance with Compassion’s recommendations, MOWI uses a stun-kill percussive system for 100% of their salmon from all their farm sites, and across all countries, to ensure they are humanely killed.